How do I assess an estate for inheritance tax purposes?

 You can deduct the value of any legally enforceable debts and liabilities that the deceased had when they died from the value of their estate for IHT purposes.

-These might include household bills and bills for services and goods that the deceased had received but not yet paid for.
-Some debts and liabilities that you are likely to come across are mortgages, loans, credit card balances and uncashed cheques.
+These might include income tax bills, household bills and bills for services and goods that the deceased had received but not yet paid for.
+Some other debts and liabilities that you are likely to come across are mortgages, loans and credit card balances.
 You can also deduct funeral expenses.

-You cannot deduct professional fees that you pay for when dealing with the estate, for example, if you pay a solicitor.
+You cannot deduct professional fees that you pay for when dealing with the estate, for example, if you pay for a solicitor, tax adviser or a valuation.
 You can claim these back from the estate, but you do not use them to reduce the value of the estate for IHT purposes.

 Land and buildings

 If the deceased owned any property or a share in any property, you must include it in their estate for IHT purposes.
 You must include the value of the property at the time of death.
-To ensure the valuation is accurate, it is a good idea to obtain a professional valuation.
-You could ask a property valuer or chartered surveyor, as these professionals often specialise in valuing property for IHT purposes.
+To ensure your valuation of any land and buildings is accurate, it is a good idea to obtain a professional valuation.
+You could ask an estate agent or chartered surveyor, as these professionals often specialise in valuing property for IHT purposes.

 Some types of property that you might come across are the deceased’s home, other houses or flats the deceased owned, farm land, business properties and garages.